-“The issue was, the Fed had no credibility and really had to prove it could get inflation under control,” CRFB’s Goldwein says.
+“The issue was, the Fed had no credibility and really had to prove it could get inflation under control,” says Marc Goldwein, senior vice president and senior policy director for the Committee for a Responsible Federal Budget.
 “Inflation was double-digits, and this isn’t the same situation.
 Even if they have to create a recession to wrestle inflation under control, there’s no reason to think it has to be as powerful.”

-Most of the time, U.S. consumers’ largest liability is their mortgage loan, and even the slightest movement in mortgage rates can dramatically influence housing demand and home prices.
+Most of the time, U.S. consumers’ largest liability is their mortgage loan, and movement in mortgage rates can dramatically influence housing demand and home prices.
 Experts say those increases can cascade throughout the economy in a fashion even more dramatic than hikes to the fed funds rate.

 “Their strategy must be to suppress demand in the overall sense of raising interest rates, and they have already done that, even though they already had one hike under their belt,” says Wilmington Trust’s Tilley.